Tom Bekkers

 Fabrication

-I’m quick to learn and adapt, which enables me to confidently take on unfamiliar technologies or systems.
-Whether it’s a new programming environment, hardware platform, or fabrication technique, I’m comfortable exploring and mastering what’s needed to move a project forward.
+When your idea calls for custom solutions, I’m quick to learn and adapt.
+Whether it’s a new programming environment, hardware platform, or fabrication technique, I’m comfortable exploring and mastering niche skills for a project.
 For example, I once developed a buffered water pump system from scratch for an artwork—designing both the hardware and control logic to meet specific performance and aesthetic requirements.
 My adaptability allows me to design and implement custom solutions—even when starting from scratch.

 Among others, I’ve collaborated with Isabelle Andriessen, Zoro Feigl, Thijs Biersteker, and Heleen Blanken.
 Together, we've built high-tech kinetic sculptures and immersive experiences for cultural institutions across the world.